 Communications.
-Communications expenses included advertising, printing and distribution of brochures and other outreach materials, media relations, conferences & memberships, production, translations, and the awareness survey.
+Communications expenses included printing and distribution of brochures and other outreach materials, joint outreach, conferences and memberships, and the awareness survey.

 Personnel, Professional Services and Other.
 Personnel, professional services and other included the direct costs of program staff, travel, legal fees, office supplies, and other logistical and professional support.